eslint/eslint/docs/rules/one-var.md

+# one-var

-# enforce variables to be declared either together or separately in functions (one-var)
+Enforces variables to be declared either together or separately in functions.

 Variables can be declared at any point in JavaScript code using `var`, `let`, or `const`.
 There are many styles and preferences related to the declaration of variables, and one of those is deciding on how many variable declarations should be allowed in a single function.